-Instructor: Anna Price – Legal Reference Specialist.
+Instructor: Anna Price – legal reference librarian.
 Anna holds a BS in communications from Ithaca College, a JD from the University of Washington School of Law, and an MLIS from the University of Washington iSchool.

 To learn about other upcoming classes on domestic and foreign law topics, visit the Legal Research Institute.